Thailand ancestry visas

 But…with a Thai ancestry, doesn’t that make me a Thai citizen?

 Yes, it does.
-A child of a Thai parent is automatically a Thai citizen by the Thai government regardless of the place of birth and no generational limits.
+A child born to a parent with Thai nationality is automatically a Thai citizen by the Thai government regardless of the place of birth.
+There are also no generational limits on how far this right can be handed down.
 As such, you have the right to a Thai birth certificate, and passport, which is outlined in our article “Thai citizenship when born overseas”.

 Usually, it is mostly the case that it is easy enough (and recommended) for those with Thai ancestry to go down this route and enter Thailand on a Thai passport if you intend to stay for an extended period of time.
 However, a person with a Thai parent who wishes to live in Thailand might not always be able to use that option – an issue we discuss in further detail below.